thelovelab/comp-bio-setup/cluster_setup.md

 For editing data analysis R scripts or working on a new method, you should be saving your code in git repositories, and typically also syncing this with a BitBucket or GitHub remote server.
-To use git on the cluster, you just need to have `module load git` in your `.bashrc` file.

 You will have to set up SSH keys on the cluster, to sync git repositories on the cluster with GitHub or BitBucket.
 You can follow the steps described on the [the git page](terminal_git_github.md).